|Values are valid only on day of printing.|

 If particulate matter is visible in the reconstituted Pranactin-Citric solution after thorough mixing, the solution should not be used.

 The patient should have fasted for at least 1 hour before administering the breath test.

-The breath test should not be used until 4 weeks or more after the end of treatment for the eradication of Helicobacter pylori as earlier posttreatment assessment may give false-negative results.
+The breath test should not be used until 4 weeks or more after the end of treatment for the eradication of H pylori as earlier posttreatment assessment may give false-negative results.

-A correlation between the number of Helicobacter pylori organisms in the stomach and the breath test result has not been established.
+A correlation between the number of H pylori organisms in the stomach and the breath test result has not been established.